No items found.

 • Clay sculpting: Working with clay, focusing on the tactile sensation and the process of shaping and forming.

-• Photography walks: Taking a walk with a camera and mindfully capturing images that speak to or reflect your current mood.
+• Photography walks: Taking a walk with a camera and mindfully capturing images that speak to or reflect your client's current mood.

 • Collage making: Creating collages from various materials, focusing on the process and how it feels to select, arrange, and stick the materials.